 7.5.1 General

+Paging with Group Wake Up Signal is only used in the last cell on which the UE received either RRCConnectionRelease or RRCEarlyDataComplete from the eNB.

 When the UE supports GWUS and GWUS configuration (gwus-Config) is provided in system information, the UE shall monitor GWUS using the GWUS parameters provided in System Information.

 A UE supporting GWUS can be configured to monitor a group WUS and a common WUS.
 Upon detecting either of the WUS, UE shall monitor POs as defined in clause 7.4.